liyuanWu/CourseScheduler/README.md

 CourseScheduler
 ===============

-An simple scheduler for primary school courses
+A simple scheduler for primary school courses